Donate

 Before the negotiations

-Liechtenstein was among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
+Liechtenstein was also among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
 The pledge was instrumental in building momentum and support for convening the TPNW negotiations.

 [PARTNERS]